-Our hope is that you find yourself thinking about and experiencing wellness differently, and learning something along the way!
-Please note that we did NOT say this would be easy-if it were, everyone would be doing it!
+Our hope is that you find yourself thinking about and experiencing wellness differently and learning something along the way!
+Please note that we did NOT say this would be easy - if it were, everyone would be doing it!
 Change is hard and takes time, but you are not alone in this.
-People all around you are to achieve the same goals that you are.
+People all around you are trying to achieve the same goals that you are.
 Pair up with them, talk about your experiences and learn to appreciate wellness in all forms.

-Be sure to visit winterstreak.org to register for workshops, browse resources, and to register for other health and wellness programming.
+Be sure to visit winterstreak.org to register for workshops, browse resources and register for other health and wellness programming.

-If you need any help along this journey, please contact Brandi Helman, Community Health Engagement Representative, at bhelman3@wellspan.org.
+If you need any help along this journey, please contact Community Health Coordinators Jen Gastley (jgastley2@wellspan.org) and Bekah Hamner (rhamner@wellspan.org).

-Sincerely,
+Sincerely.